mbrock/feedbase/README.md

 smart contracts that rely on "oracles" in a nice, standardized way.
 Another interesting use case is for configuration of smart contracts.

-Think of Feedbase as a piece of low-level Ethereum infrastructure.
-It's not owned or controlled by anyone and is free for anyone to use.
+Think of Feedbase as a piece of low-level Ethereum infrastructure: it's free for anyone to use, and not owned or controlled by anyone.

 Getting started